The Fall 2025 All Queers Campout will take place Friday, September 26th through Monday, September 29th on Jemez land.

 DART, Care Bears and Onsite Resources need Helpers!
 Helper roles have the support of Team Leaders and Coordinators.

+We can’t wait to camp together in just 25 days!
 Registration is open for all campers.
 We are at 34% capacity.